 To apply to join the UK Register of Toxicologists you must be of good professional standing and have:

 - an honours degree in a relevant science (taken over a minimum 3 year period from a UK University or its equivalent); or DIBT, DRCPath, DABT or equivalent qualification

 - and at least 5 years subsequent relevant toxicological experience

 - and evidence of current engagement in the practice of toxicology and up to date CV.

-Applicants must name as referees two senior toxicologists who are familiar with their work.
+Applicants must provide details of two senior toxicologists who are familiar with their work to act as referees.
 At least one of these should be a European Registered Toxicologist (i.e. UK Register or EUROTOX).
-If you do not know any registered toxicologists who are willing to provide a reference, please contact the register administrator who will advise you.
 It is the applicant’s responsibility to ensure that these references are sent to the register administrator in time to meet the assessment deadline.
-Current UKRT Panel members cannot supply references for applicants
+Current UKRT Panel members cannot supply references for applicants.